 23. Staticky Braid

-Asian hair is typically thick and straight, and gets a bit more visual interest when paired with some texture around the hairline.
+Asian hair is typically thick and straight and gets a bit more visual interest when paired with some texture around the hairline.
+Set with TRESemmé Compressed Micro Mist Hairspray Texture Hold Level 1 to lock this textured style in.

 Got a flyaway/split-end problem?
 Easy: Tuck it in, if you’re still a few nudges away from making that hair appointment.